8Tech-Consults/skills-ug-web/COURSE_ADMIN_CONTROLLERS_SUMMARY.md

 # Course Module Laravel Admin Controllers - Implementation Summary

 ## Overview
-This document summarizes the comprehensive Laravel Admin controllers created for the Skills Uganda course management system.
+This document summarizes the comprehensive Laravel Admin controllers created for the 8Jobspotanda course management system.
 All controllers have been designed with robust functionality, modern UI components, and extensive filtering capabilities.

 ## Controllers Created